xvoidlabs/pridge/README.md

-# Stealth Bridge
+# Pridge

-A privacy-preserving multichain-to-Solana bridge.
+Privacy-preserving multichain-to-Solana bridge.
 100% client-side PWA with no backend, no servers, no tracking.

 ## Overview

-Stealth Bridge enables private cross-chain transfers to Solana by breaking the on-chain link between source and destination wallets.
+Pridge enables private cross-chain transfers to Solana by breaking the on-chain link between source and destination wallets.
 Users bridge assets through a disposable intermediate address, then claim to any wallet using a one-time link.

 ### How It Works